Rahix/tbot/doc/getting-started.rst

 case.
 This is especially important with boardmachines, because if this is not done, the board might not be turned off after the tests.

-The line you see here requests a new labhost object from TBot so we can interact with it.
+The line you see here requests a new labhost object from tbot so we can interact with it.
 As you will see later, this is not quite the way you would do this normally, but for this simple example it is good enough.